ton-blockchain/docs/README.md

 npm start
 ```

 View the local preview at `http://localhost:3000`.
+Starting a local preview at least once is required for regenerating the `.source/` folder, contents of which is used in certain files in the `src/` directory.

 ### Spell checks